Subcompact cardinals, type omission and ladder systems: Down to aleph2

 is unbounded.
-Indeed, this set is even stationary as in $N[H]$ (in which $\cf \kappa > \omega$) this set contains a club. \end{proof}
+Indeed, this set is even stationary as in $N[G'][S']$ (in which $\cf \kappa > \omega$) this set contains a club. \end{proof} This establishes Theorem \ref{thm: catching unbounded but not club}.

-As the different variants of the strong tree property behave differently on $\aleph_2$, it seems interesting to compare them to the Ineffable Tree Property.
-The model of Lemma \ref{lemma: catching unbounded but not clubs}, assuming full supercompactness, also provides the following separation result. \begin{remark} In the model of Theorem \ref{thm: catching unbounded but not club}, $ITP(\aleph_2)$ holds.
-In particular, $ITP(\aleph_2)$ is consistent with the existence of an $\omega_2$-tree with a ladder system that has no cofinal branch meeting it on a club. \end{remark} \begin{proof} We work with full supercompact embeddings.
+As the different variants of the strong tree property behave differently on $\omega_2$, let us compare them to the Ineffable Tree Property.
+The model of Lemma \ref{lemma: catching unbounded but not clubs}, assuming full supercompactness, also provides the following separation result. \begin{remark} In the model of Theorem \ref{thm: catching unbounded but not club}, $ITP(\omega_2)$ holds.
+In particular, $ITP(\omega_2)$ is consistent the failure of $\LSCP(P_{\omega_2}\omega_2, \omega_1\text{-club})$. \end{remark} \begin{proof} We work with full supercompact embeddings.
 Let $j \colon V \to M$ be a $\lambda$-supercompact embedding.
 As in the proof of Lemma \ref{lemma: catching unbounded but not clubs}, we can lift it to an elementary embedding $j^* \colon V[G] \to M[H]$.

 Let us consider now a $P_{\omega_2} \lambda$-tree $\mathcal{T}$ with a list $d$.
 Let us consider the branch $b$ which is generated by $j^*(d)(j \image \lambda) \in M[H]$.
 By the arguments of Lemma \ref{lemma: catching unbounded but not clubs}, this branch appears already in $V[G]$.
 We need to show that it is ineffable.
 Working in $V[G]$, let $B = \{x \in P_{\omega_2} \lambda \mid b(x) = d(x)\}$.
 If $B$ is non-stationary in $V[G]$, then there is a club $D$, avoiding it.
 Let us consider $j^*(D)$. $j\image \lambda = \bigcup_{x\in D} j^*(x) \in j^*(D)$.
 Therefore, $j \image \lambda \notin j^*(B)$, but this is absurd, as \end{proof}